Tomer-Sagie/Posture-Tracker/JOURNAL.md

 Next up is the PCB itself, how exciting!

 ## July 14/15 - PCB Routing, probably the most important part in hardware design
+## Hours: 2 You can check this out on my stardance project

 ### A brief overview of what I did
 so basicaly today I had to route the pcb, which would determine the layout of all of my parts in the real assembled design.
 It was very important for me to make this compact and accessible.